Georgia Family Connection Partnership

 - Affordable child care resources like Sheltering Arms and Georgia Pre-K

-- Resources – An affordable housing list and The Pocket Key Resource Guide which are still maintained
+- Resources – An affordable housing list and The Pocket Key Resource Guide

 - Quality training for case managers and volunteers